Draycot Cerne, St James Church

 History, tourist information, and nearby accommodation

 More recent is a bust of Sir Robert Long by sculptor Joseph Wilton.
-The fittings include Georgian box pews in Gothick style and a carved 18th century pulpit.
-There is a double piscina dating to the 13th century, and a 15th century font.
+The fittings include Georgian box pews in Gothic style and a carved 18th-century pulpit.
+There is a double piscina dating to the 13th century, and a 15th-century font.
 In the graveyard is an old disused font bowl.

 The church is no longer in regular use - though there are still several services each year - and is preserved by the Churches Conservation Trust.
 There is a keyholder nearby but the Trust suggests phoning ahead to be sure of arranging to obtain the key.
 See the Trust website for current details.

 Address: Draycot Cerne, Wiltshire, England, SN15 5LG

 Location: 4 miles north of Chippenham off the B4069, 2 miles from exit 17 of the M4

 Churches Conservation Trust

 Photo Credit: Mike Searle, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with:

 13th century (Time Period) - 15th century (Time Period) - 18th century (Time Period) - brass (Historical Reference) - Early English (Architecture) - Georgian (Time Period) - Medieval (Time Period) - Perpendicular (Architecture) -